-Contribution: This research has a contribution value as a discourse of contemporary Qur'anic studies by presenting the Epigraphic approach to examine and understand the Qur'an.
+Contribution: This research contributes to contemporary Qur'anic studies by critically articulating the epigraphic approach as an alternative epistemological and methodological framework for examining and understanding the Qur'an.

 Keywords: Qur'anic Studies, Epigraphy, Robert Hoyland, Critical Discourse Analysis, Contemporary Islamic Studies.